-Further details on provision for pupils with SEND can be found in the Parents/Carers' SEND Information Guide provision within the four broad areas of need - communication and interaction; cognition and learning; social, emotional and mental health difficulties; sensory and/or physical.
-The Annual SEND Report includes an evaluation of the impact of the above provision on outcomes for pupils with SEND.
+This report can be found on the school website.
+It outlines the provision Simonside Primary School makes for all pupils with SEN and within the four broad areas of need - communication and interaction; cognition and learning; social, emotional and mental health difficulties; sensory and/or physical.